Chamar: Italy

 According to the research paper of the European University Institute, Fiesole, Italy, the Ravidassia Chamar community is the second largest group of Indian diaspora in Italy.
 The Ravidassia community's migration starts in the early 80s, and currently the community is operating 18 Guru Ravidass temples throughout Italy.
 But due to the lack of recognized independent religious identity by the Italian government, the local Italian community leaders assume Ravidasias are Hindu or Sikh.

 North America

 Chamar diaspora emigrated from India and Pakistan is significant.
 There are Chamar Sikh settlers in Europe, as well as a sizable Chamar Sikh population in North America, primarily in the United States and Canada.
-Mahiya Ram Mehmi and Mahey were the very first people who landed in British Columbia in 1906 and in Lower Mainland area of Britsih Colombia, there are around 25,000 people of Chamar origin residing.
+Mahiya Ram Mehmi and Mahey were the very first people who landed in British Columbia in 1906 and in Lower Mainland area of British Colombia, there are around 25,000 people of Chamar origin residing.
 This makes the largest and oldest Chamar diaspora population in North America region.
 Both Mahiya ram Mehmi and Mahey were also involved in the foundation of the first Canadian Gurdwara, the Khalsa Diwan Society, Vancouver.

 In the United States, an estimated 20,000 Ravidassia Chamars live in California.